Metastatic esophageal cancer

 DIAGNOSIS: Poorly differentiated adenocarcinoma.

-Oesophageal carcinoma is rare in patients under 30 years age.
+Esophageal carcinoma is rare in patients under 30 years age.